davidtkramer/canola/README.md

 # Canola

 A Node.js library for interacting with CAN (Controller Area Network) buses via Linux SocketCAN.
-Built with TypeScript and Rust to provide 100% type safety when working with CAN messages.
+Built with TypeScript and Rust to provide complete type-safety when working with CAN messages.

 ## Features

 🚀 **High performance**: Native Node.js add-on written in Rust for non-blocking SocketCAN access

-🔒 **Type-safe messaging**: Generate types from KCD (Kayak CAN Definition) files for compile-time validation of CAN messages
+🔒 **Type-safe messaging**: Generate types from KCD files for compile-time validation of CAN messages

 📦 **Message schema support**: Encode and decode CAN messages using KCD schemas